johnny353535/yoi/docs/_pages/tools/gradient.md

 permalink: tools/gradient
 ---

-## Gradient Tool
+# Gradient Tool

-Our color gradients were not created using [Less’ internal color blending functions](http://lesscss.org/functions/#color-blending) because they do not produce gradients with *constant luminosity*.
-Instead, certain shades would always pop out and feel wrong because they are over-saturated.
+<p class="intro">Our color gradients were not created using [Less’ internal color blending functions](http://lesscss.org/functions/#color-blending) because they do not produce gradients with *constant luminosity*.
+Instead, certain shades would always pop out and feel wrong because they are over-saturated.</p>

 We solved this problem with a custom algorithm which basically mimics [Photoshop’s »color« blend mode](http://www.beneaththewaves.net/Photography/Secrets_of_Photoshops_Colour_Blend_Mode_Revealed_Sort_Of.html).
 Use the tool below to generate color shades.
 The color variables (less) for the Yoshino frontend are based on 25-step gradients.
 The higher the number, the lighter the color (eg. `@blue-0` vs. `@blue-25`).